richwps/semanticproxy/SemanticProxy/README.md

 **Port:**
 Port to use by the web server

+**HTTPProxySettings:**
+Defines ip and port of proxy server.
+Optional.

+	host:		IP of proxy server
+	port:		Port of proxy server

 **DataSources:**
 Specifies data sources to be read at system start; Is only done when there is a fresh DB.